pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### Usage in Next.js

-NextJS use Server Side Rendering, and it will compare the rendered component on the server with the one rendered on client.
-But since you are using data from browser to change your component, the two renders will differ and Next will throw an error at you.
+NextJS uses Server Side Rendering, and it will compare the rendered component on the server with the one rendered on client.
+But since you are using data from browser to change your component, the two renders will differ and Next will throw an warning at you.

 The errors usually are: